joshbruce/external-project-proposals/concepts/instance-casting-to-base-types.md

-"cast" or "type juggle" I'm not sure are the most technically correct terms for the [concept].
-The [concept] is:

-> The ability to use developer-defined instances as if they were PHP primitives, at least in the syntax of PHP.

 # Introduction

-PHP affords developers to integrate their custom objects (classes) seamlessly into the PHP syntax in multiple ways.
+For our purposes, we are not talking about converting an instance into a primitize that can then be acted upon.
+Rather, we are talking about giving developers a way to let developers interact with instances as if they were native PHP primitives directly.

-To inform PHP what to do when an instance is assumed to be a string, there is the `__toString()` magic method.
+PHP affords developers the means to do this already with many primitive types.
+For example, to give PHP a way to interact with an instance of a custom object where the inferred typ is `string` developers implement the `__toString()` magic method.

 ```php
 class _String